wang-ye/wang-ye.github.io/_posts/2017-07-25-a-note-on-meta-classes.md

-On A Metaclasses Use Case
+---
+layout: post
+title:  "On Metaclass Use Cases"
+date:   2017-07-25 20:49:03 -0800
+---

-metaclass is one of the black magics in Python.
-In this blog, I discusses two use cases for it.
+Metaclass is one of the powerful black magics in Python.
+In this blog, I will discuss what it is, and illustrate its strength two interesting use cases.

 ## What is Metaclass?
 There is a very through [stackoverflow discussion](https://stackoverflow.com/a/6581949) regarding metaclass.
-Here I am giving a quick summary:
+Here I am giving a quick summary based on that.

-Classes can create instances.
-What's more interesting is, classes are themselves instances of *metaclasses*.
+As is known to all, classes can create instances.
+But not so many people know that classes are themselves instances of *metaclasses*.

-The *type* keyword is what makes the magic happens.
-It can be viewed as a metaclass, or a class factory.
-You can create classes by using this keyword.
-Here I steal some contents from the [stackoverflow discussion](https://stackoverflow.com/a/6581949):
+The metaclass, after all, is a class that creates other classes. *type* is the built-in metaclass, which you can use to create customized metaclasses.
+Here is the basic use of *type*:

 ```python
 # type usage: